pegi3s/dockerfiles/utilities/MANUAL.md

 fi
 ```

-## `count_dockerhub_pulls`

-The `count_dockerhub_pulls` script lists the number of pulls of each image for a given Docker Hub user.

-To test this utility, you can run the following command: `docker run --rm pegi3s/utilities count_dockerhub_pulls pegi3s`

 ## `deinterleave_fastq`

 The `deinterleave_fastq` script deinterleaves a FASTQ file of paired reads into two FASTQ files.
 Optionally, the output files can be compressed using GZip.